-The youth employment measures of the government are mainly related to the Youth Guarantee Scheme (see sub-chapter 3.6 Integration of Young People in the Labout Market) and thus the government body responsible for policy making is the Ministry for National Economy (see sub-chapter 3.2 Administration and Governance).
+The Government's youth employment policies are mainly related to the Youth Guarantee Scheme (see sub-chapter 3.6 Integration of Young People in the Labour Market) and thus the government body responsible for policy making is the Ministry of Finance (Pénzügyminisztérium) (see sub-chapter 3.2 Administration and Governance).